 - Practical data analysis with R

 You'll also participate in the DSSI Grand Challenge, where teams of students will work together to develop and present a system of solving hard problems relevant to the Laboratory's Mission.
-You'll also have opportunities to tour some of LLNL's unique facilities, such as the National Ignition Facility, the Terascale computing facility, and the Additive Manufacturing facility.
+You'll also have opportunities to tour some of LLNL's unique facilities, such as the National Ignition Facility, the Livermore Computing Complex, and the Additive Manufacturing facility.